oscarm417/Vol-Trading-Tools/README.md

 * Hedging Tools
 * Position Sizer and Portfolio Risk Management tools
 * Historical IV data scrapper -> AWS database
-* Convert Current Earning Historical Moves script into a realized Realized Vol version
+* Convert Current Earning Historical Moves script into a realized  Vol version

 More to be added to the list.....